 Another short scene is cut of the other boys talking about how Yamazaki always lies and it’s nice to see someone gullible enough to believe his lies.

 Originally the girls were talking about the neat tricks that elephants can be taught to do.
-In the dub, they’re talking about how much an elephant can pick up and talking about how they should observe the elephant’s natural strengths in their unnatural environment.
+In the dub, they’re talking about how much an elephant can pick up and discussing how they should observe the elephant’s natural strengths in their unnatural environment.
 While I don’t like changes, at least this one is educational.
 Plus, it leads me to believe someone at Nelvana is a big elephant fan.

 Well, here’s something new.
 Syaoran’s on the eyecatch this episode.

-Sakura’s friend ask if she finished her report.
+Sakura’s friend asks if she finished her report.
 She says she has a little more to do, and her friend wishes her good luck before watching the elephants some more.
 In the dub, Sakura’s friend asks if it’s lunchtime yet.
 Sakura says yes, and her friend says she and the other girl will meet them later before she returns to watching the elephants.

 Sakura doesn’t bring up the suspected Clow card in the original.
 She just keeps going on about how she’s surprised that Kero’s there.